KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. No image found.
 3. Typo: Found `Magic Mirror` in file `MMM-Globe.js`: Replace it with `MagicMirror²`.
 4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+5. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-6. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+7. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-7. Recommendation: Found `XMLHttpRequest` in file `encom-globe.js`: Replace it with built-in fetch.
+8. Recommendation: Found `XMLHttpRequest` in file `encom-globe.js`: Replace it with built-in fetch.
-8. Recommendation: Found `new Date()` in file `encom-globe.js`: Consider replacing it by `new Date(Date.now())`.
+9. Recommendation: Found `new Date()` in file `encom-globe.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-9. Recommendation: No ESLint configuration was found.
+10. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Globe by LukeSkywalker92](https://github.com/LukeSkywalker92/MMM-Globe)